zowe/docs-site/docs/troubleshoot/troubleshoot-zos-certificate.md

 Dkeystore.pkcs12.keyPbeIterationCount=50000
 ```

-- Or, to create a PKCS12 keystore that can be loaded, set the flag `keystore.pkcs12.legacy` enabled with no value.
+- Set the flag `keystore.pkcs12.legacy` enabled with no value to create a PKCS12 keystore that can be loaded.

 **Notes**